 - Finding the height of the cylinder based on given condition

 - Finding the radius of the resulting sphere

 - Finding the number of cones for a given situation.

 - Finding the number of coins formed by melting a cuboid structured object.

-Find complete solutions for chapter 13 of class 10 maths.
-Apart from this, we have other learning materials, such as notes, books, questions papers along with some tips and tricks, for students to do the preparation for the 10th standard Maths exam.
+Find complete solutions for Chapter 13 of Class 10 Maths.
+Apart from this, we have other learning materials, such as notes, books, questions papers along with some tips and tricks, for students to better prepare for the 10th standard Maths exam.

 The questions in Ex.13.3 are prepared as per the topic, given in the chapter by the transformation of one solid shape to another, before this exercise.
 Solutions are the best materials which provide generic methods for students, to solve the problems.